absurdworlds/awlib/docs/hrengin_conventions.md

 ### source and include directories

+hrengin is separated into modules, each of which is supposed to have different area and purpose.

-Each module should have it's own directory named `source/{module name}`.
-Wrapper libraries should have a name `source/{module name}-{external library name}`.
-Each module also should corresponding directory `include/hrengin/{module name}`.
+Each module should have it's own namespace, and all module's public headers should be located in `include/hrengin/{module name}`.
 All shared headers not bound to any module should be located in `include/hrengin/common`.

+It doesn't matter, if modules are implemented as shared libraries, static libraries or are inside same library.
+Implementations should be located in `source/{module name}`.
+If librariy is a wrapper, it should have a name `source/{module name}-{external library name}`.

 #### hrengin modules